-If the goods specified in the certificate of registration are only limited to certain plants such as roses and rose plants, the species of the variety will only be deemed identical to the goods for which the trade mark has been registered if such species is from the same UPOV class3.
+If the goods specified in the certificate of registration are only limited to certain plants such as roses and rose plants, the species of the variety will only be deemed identical to the goods for which the trade mark has been registered if such species is from the same UPOV class5.

 The specification of the list of goods using terms such as "including, in particular, for example, featuring, specifically, such as" or other equivalent do not restrict the list itself as all these terms mean in principle "for example".
 Therefore, the use of these terms indicates that the specific goods are only examples of items included in the category and that protection is not restricted to them.
-Consequently, if the protection of the previous trade mark is claimed for "all living plants, in particular roses", the protection is not restricted only but also includes roses.
-On the other hand, the term 'namely' (or 'exclusively' or other equivalent) is exclusive and restricts the scope of the registration only to the specifically listed goods.
-The use of the term 'excluding' will limit the list of goods to those which fall outside of the exclusion.
+Consequently, if the protection of the previous trade mark is claimed for "all living plants, in particular roses", the protection is not restricted only but includes also roses.
+On the other hand, the term namely (or exclusively or other equivalent) is exclusive and restricts the scope of the registration only to the specifically listed goods.
+The use of the term excluding will limit the list of goods to those which fall outside of the exclusion.
+The use of commas in the list of goods serves to separate items within the same or a similar category.
 The use of a semi-colon means a separation between terms.
 The separation of terms by different punctuation can lead to changes in their meaning and may lead to a different assessment when comparing the goods.
 The applicant and the objector are informed about the opinion of the Office and that a formal decision will be taken at the time of decision on the application, with the possibility to appeal.

-• Case 2 - The Trade mark and Variety Denomination are merely similar
+• Case 2 - The Trade mark and Variety Denomination are merely similar likelihood of confusion by users.

-Where the proposed denomination is not identical but similar, an assessment must be made of the likelihood of confusion by users.
 In making this assessment the examiner should err on the side of caution.
 The applicant should be informed.

+Where the proposed denomination is not identical but similar, an assessment must be made of the